OWNERSYSTUMM/Ticgame/README.md

 ⭐ Support

-If you like this project then give it a ⭐ on GitHub.
+Give this repo a ⭐ if you like this project.

 ---

 👨‍💻 Developer

-Made with ❤️ by Vikky
+Made With ❤️ By OWNERSYSTUMM

 ---

-<div align="center">💀 “Winners Never Quit.” 💀
+<div align="center">💀 PLAY • WIN • REPEAT 💀

 </div>